SharifAkram/learn-csharp-one-day/README.md

   - Control Flow
   - FIle Handling
   - LINQ (Language Integrated Query)
-  - Creation of a simple Payroll Software
+  - Creation of a simple payroll software

 - Educational content suitable for those new to C# and .NET.